 - The DTIA Handbook

-- Access to client cases consisting of live and video consults, participation in mock consults, plus briefing and debriefing discussions
+- Access to client cases consisting of live and video consults, participation in practice consults, plus briefing and debriefing discussions

 - 2 hours of training coaching per cohort per week